NikolaiTeslovich/QCoDeS-Interfacing/NI_PCI_GPIB/install.md

 > the notebook is run under root as this is the only approach I found to work

-On your computer or desktop:
+Accept the forwarded port on your computer or desktop:
 ```
 ssh -N -f -L localhost:8888:localhost:8889 <username>@<ip addr>
 ```

-Then, open a browser and go to [localhost:8888](localhost:8888), the key is what is at the end of the url of the command-line-output of the server.
+Then, open a browser and go to [localhost:8888](//localhost:8888/), the key is what is at the end of the url of the command-line-output of the server.

 ## Sources: